-As stated above, AIG Life is a wholly owned subsidiary of AHEL, domiciled in the UK with its head office at 58 Fenchurch Street London.
-AHEL is a wholly owned subsidiary of AIG International Holdings Limited, a Swiss incorporated company.
+As stated above, AIG Life is a wholly owned subsidiary of SAFG, which is domiciled in the U.S.A. and incorporated in the State of Delaware.
 Its ultimate parent company AIG Inc. is headquartered in New York City.
-The following chart shows, in simplified form, a structure chart of the Company and its ultimate parent as at 31 December 2020.
+The following chart shows, in simplified form, the structure of the Company and its ultimate parent as at 31 December 2021.